abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 };
 ```

-Open your `DevExtremeSample.Web` project folder with console and run `gulp` command.
-This action will do mappings as we described before.
+Open your `DevExtremeSample.Web` project folder with a command line and run the `gulp` command.
+This command will copy the needed library files into the ``/wwwroot/libs/devextreme/` folder.

 ![gulp](gulp.png)

-You can see `devextreme` folder in your `wwwroot/libs` folder.
+You can see `devextreme` folder inside the `wwwroot/libs`:

 ![wwwroot-lib](wwwroot-lib.png)

 ### Adding DevExtremeStyleContributor

-We will add DevExtreme css files as a `BundleContributor`.
-To get more information, please see this [documentation](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Bundling-Minification).
+We will add DevExtreme CSS files to the global bundle by creating a [bundle contributor](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Bundling-Minification).

-Create `Bundling` folder in your `DevExtremeSample.Web` project.
-Then create `DevExtremeStyleContributor.cs` file and copy following code block to inside it.
+Create a `Bundling` folder in the `DevExtremeSample.Web` project and a `DevExtremeStyleContributor.cs` file with the following content:

 ```csharp
 using System.Collections.Generic;